-Yes, I know that saying is reversed.
-But here’s why: Even though eloping is becoming more and more common as wedding costs rise, it’s still considered an untraditional route to go.
-Which means that while you are comfortable taking the road less traveled, you shouldn’t knock those who aren’t.
-This might sound harsh, but I bring this up because I recently read an older article on Slate in which the author talked about why she eloped, and why “you should, too.”
+Even though eloping is becoming more and more common as wedding costs rise, it’s still considered an untraditional route to go.
+Which means that even if you are comfortable taking the road less traveled, it doesn’t mean you should knock those that aren’t fully on board.
+This applies to two different groups of people: Those who might be hurt that you personally have chosen to elope, and those that are choosing to have their own wedding.
+I bring this up because I came across an article on Slate in which the author talked about why she eloped, and why “you should, too.”
 She mentioned how she didn’t want a large wedding because she wanted the wedding day to be about the “marriage” (somehow alluding to how other weddings aren’t).
 She also relayed “frantic” stories of how stressed-out her friends were who had planned a larger wedding, while she, of course, wasn’t.
 She added:

 “Inevitably, something will go wrong at a wedding, and until science can erase bad memories, most people will always look back on the drunken fight or collapsed cake.
 And the more people in attendance, the better the chance that disaster—minor or major—will strike…Instead, I remember an utterly calm, peaceful day.”